home-assistant/home-assistant.io/source/_integrations/dsmr.markdown

 ### MBUS Support

 A smart meter can have multiple 'sub' devices aka mbus devices.
 For 5B the support was added for water and gas mbus devices.
-This means you can have up to 4 subdevices on your dsmr meter.
+This means you can have up to 4 subdevices on your DSMR meter.
 While previously only 1 gasmeter was supported, there is now support for (multiple) gas and water meters.

 ### Connecting to the meter